Chef turns home cook and loves it

 Makes 2 Stacked BLTs

-4 Slices sourdough (Serious Breads Bakery in Pass Christian for the good stuff)
+4 slices sourdough (Serious Breads Bakery in Bay St. Louis has the good stuff)

 1 tablespoon fresh chopped basil